Named one of BC's 'Best Buildings' by the Architecture Foundation of BC in 2014.

 To guard against further destruction by fire, construction of future buildings in the commercial district was to be of "fire resistant" materials such as brick and stone.
 Immediately, our citizens and the government of British Columbia set out to rebuild Fernie and of course a new Court House.
 Within two months - October 1908 - the Provincial Government had accepted and approved new court house plans.
 The site of the new building was a centrally located lot facing Howland Avenue (now 4th).
 George Stanley Rees, again of Honeyman and Curtis, did the architectural plans and James A. Broley of Fernie was awarded the construction contract in May 1909.

 The architect's plans called for the use of locally produced bricks for the general work, red pressed bricks for the pilasters on the front facade.
-The basement walls were to be made of concrete, but faced with British Columbia granite.
-The trim on the upper level wall was to be Calgary sandstone.
-The steep pitched roof made of British Columbia slate was to be trimmed with copper on all cornices.
+The basement walls were to be made of concrete faced with British Columbia granite.
+The trim on the upper-level wall was to be Calgary sandstone.
+The steeply pitched roof made of British Columbia slate was to be trimmed with copper on all cornices.
 In the late 1940's a copper roof was put on but this was once again replaced by slate in 1992.

 While the building's exterior is spectacular, the interior is equally magnificent.
 Upon entering the main doors of the building, one finds oneself in a spacious vestibule of oak and stained glass.
 The floor here is a fret-like pattern of tile.
 At the rear of the main floor there is a private entryway and stairs which lead to the Judge's chamber on the second floor.
 The public must use the wide slate and steel stairs to the left.
 The balustrade or railing is made of figured metal and a golden oak handrail with hand-carved wooden dogwood emblems in the upper part of the stair posts.